 The Un-healthy Crane Operator

-Imagine a crane operator in an industrial harbor, where the big container ships comes in.
+Imagine a crane operator in an industrial harbor, where the big container ships come in.
 He sits in his ergonomic crane seat up there in the crane all day doing a great job, by lifting containers from the ships.
-He uses an electronic joystick with his fingers to move around with hundreds tons of goods.
+He uses an electronic joystick with his fingers to move around with hundreds of tons of goods.
 When he takes his car home after work, he might feel tired and immobile because of the sedentary and linear work during the day.

 His body has been adapted to sedentary work.
 In the morning, it will be placed in the car seat to the job, then in the crane seat, then in the car seat home again and afterward probably after being filled with a big meal, spend most of the evening in front of the Flat screen TV in the sofa or in front of the PC.